 Learn how to get directory total size in Linux without calculating each and every file’s size within.
-Handy command to troubleshoot mount point utilization.
+A very handy command to troubleshoot mount point utilization.

-Many times we need to check specific directory size to hunt down culprit of mount point utilization.
-There are scenarios where mount points keeps getting full and we need to investigate which file or directory is hogging most of space.
+Many times we need to check specific directory size to hunt down the culprit of mount point utilization.
+There are scenarios where mount points keep getting full and we need to investigate which file or directory is hogging most of the space.

-Collectively to check highest file or directories, I already briefed in post Highest size files in mount point.
-Lets see how we can get directory’s collective size in one go.
+Collectively to check highest file or directories, I already briefed on post Highest size files in mount point.
+Let’s see how we can get directory’s collective size in one go.

 We will be using disk usage command ‘du’ and below of its options :